getify/foi-lang/formalization-work/Foi-Specification.md

 1. No part of the assignment expression is evaluated -- not the RHS, not the target's base, not any computed key.
 The conditional-evaluation property covers the whole expression, not the RHS alone; a perform site (§6.2) anywhere within it does not fire.
 2. No slot is mutated.
 3. The guard expression's value is `empty`.

-The conditional-mutation property is intentional: `?[cond]: target := value` is the canonical form for "mutate this slot only when this condition holds", without needing to wrap the mutation in a block.
-It is the shortest expression of a guarded re-assignment side effect in Foi.

 ### §4.4 Composition